The Google Dance: Welcome to one of the most annoying (but exciting) things in SEO.

 Here is an example of a site we have been tracking for a while that was doing a crazy Google Dance before finally stabilizing:

-What this means is that in the beginning (new site, new page, new link building campaign, new anything) volatility is normal.
+What this means is that at the beginning of any new asset (new site, a new page, new link building campaign, new anything) volatility is normal.

 Let me say that again.